bloudermilk/acts_as_async/README.md

 ActsAsAsync is tested against the same Rubies as Resque: Ruby 1.8.7, 1.9.2, Rubinius 2.0, and JRuby.

-**Adding better test coverage is top priority at the moment.
-Don't be shy, issue a pull request with your tests.**

 ![Build Status](https://secure.travis-ci.org/bloudermilk/acts_as_async.png?branch=master&.png)

 [Build History](http://travis-ci.org/mongoid/mongoid)